 A new set of information sheets on cardiovascular disease and its risk factors have been developed by the Heart Foundation for Aboriginal and Torres Strait Islander peoples.
-Designed for patients and families, these information sheets are easy-to-read and cover a range of topics including:
+Designed for patients and families, these information sheets are easy to read and cover the following topics:

 The information sheets can be used to distribute to people at workshops, community events or during individual consultations.
 Please call the Health Information Service on 1300 36 27 87 to order your copies or downloadable versions are available from the list above.

-Chronic heart failure resource for Aboriginal and Torres Strait Islander people
+Chronic heart failure resource for Aboriginal and Torres Strait Islander peoples

-The Heart Foundation has launched a new booklet for Aboriginal and Torres Strait Islander people with chronic heart failure (CHF).
+The Heart Foundation has launched a new booklet for Aboriginal and Torres Strait Islander peoples with chronic heart failure (CHF).

-"Living every day with my heart failure" features culturally and clinically appropriate health information to help Aboriginal and Torres Strait Islander people with CHF better manage their condition.
+"Living every day with my heart failure" features culturally and clinically appropriate health information to help Aboriginal and Torres Strait Islander peoples with CHF better manage their condition.

 The booklet includes a "My heart failure" action plan and medicines record sheet.
 You can access extra copies of these and other worksheets below.